Trafford Centre: Building

-The three storey building consists of several distinct areas radiating from the main dome.
+The three storey building consists of several distinct areas radiating from the central dome.
 Regent Crescent and Peel Avenue are the two shopping malls which are both anchored by department stores (Marks and Spencer and John Lewis respectively) at the far ends.
+Peel Avenue is the east wing of the main building, focusing on mainstream fashion, sportswear, and lifestyle brands, while Regent Crescent is the west wing; hosting a range of more premium retailers.
 The Dome is home to the first Selfridges outside of London.
-The 20-screen Odeon Cinema and other leisure facilities are also situated in the Dome area on the second floor accessed via The Orient.

 The Orient is the leisure and dining area spread over two floors containing the largest food court in Europe and many other restaurants, cafes and leisure facilities.
 This area was extended in 2007 with the addition of The Great Hall.
+The 20-screen Odeon Cinema and other leisure facilities are also situated in the Dome area on the second floor accessed via The Orient.

 The centre originally contained a market style hall at the end of Peel Avenue known as Festival Village.
-This 35000 sqft space was home to around 50 smaller stores dedicated to more specialist retailers, along with dining, creche and children's entertainment facilities.
+It consisted of 35000 sqft of retail space and was home to around 50 smaller stores dedicated to more specialist retailers, along with dining, creche and children's entertainment facilities.
 This area was closed in late 2003 for conversion into the John Lewis department store, which opened in May 2005.

+The Trafford Centre was designed by Chapman Taylor architects of London who were appointed as the conceptual architects at the project's inception.
+They were selected for their strong track record in designing shopping centres including Meadowhall in Sheffield and Lakeside in Essex.

+Manchester based architects Leach Rhodes Walker were responsible for the detailed technical design and managing the construction process.
+The main contractor was Bovis who brought expertise from constructing Meadowhall, with structural and mechanical & electrical engineering services provided by WSP Group.
+The landscaping design was by the Derek Lovejoy Partnership.

+Due to the scheme's scale and complexity, 24 architects were required to work on the project full time during the construction process producing over 3,000 drawings and specifications.